ReDI-School/intro-java/homeworks/Homework_4.10.18.md

 ## 2. Pick one of the exrcises that you have not done yet and solve it:

+- Search for you method [here](https://docs.oracle.com/javase/9/docs/api/java/lang/String.html)
-- Read the explanation of the method here: https://docs.oracle.com/javase/9/docs/api/java/lang/String.html
+- Read the explanation and how it is used
 - Solve the exercise with that method